-It may be easier to port CCP Transactions and their related assets, both in business as usual and default circumstances, with regard to a gross Omnibus Client Account or Gross Omnibus Indirect Client

-Account than a net Omnibus Client Account or Basic Omnibus Indirect Client Account.
+It may be easier to port CCP Transactions and their related assets, both in business as usual and default circumstances, if you choosewith regard to a gross Omnibus Client Account or Gross Omnibus Indirect Client Account than if you choose a net Omnibus Client Account or Basic Omnibus Indirect Client Account.
 This is because the CCP is more likely to have sufficient assets to facilitate the porting of the CCP Transactions that relate to you or, where applicable, your clients and those that relate to another client or, where applicable, their clients separately if it has called the margin on a gross basis.
-That said, different CCPs' accounts have been designed in different ways and so you should consider the CCP's information about the specific accounts to understand the exact differences.
+That said, different CCPs'CCPs' accounts have been designed in different ways and so you should consider the CCP'sCCP's information about the specific accounts to understand the exact differences.
 Please see Part Two for more details on this.